 - Question for reflection: Do you ever feel sorry for yourself that ministry is a ‘sacrifice’ rather than a privilege?

-As our church considers making ministry to Cuba a permanent part of our focus, I look forward to continuing to learn from a passionate group of leaders who love Jesus in difficult circumstances.
+As our church considers continued ministry to Cuba, I look forward to continuing to learn from a passionate group of leaders who love Jesus in difficult circumstances.